oasis-tcs/openc2-jadn/jadn-v1.1.md

     A data value is valid if it is well-formed and is classified as an instance of a logical type.

 * **Serialization**:
-    Serialization, or encoding, converts application information into a document.
+    Serialization, or encoding, converts a logical value into a data value.
-    De-serialization, or decoding, converts a document into information instances usable by applications.
+    De-serialization, or decoding, classifies a data value and converts it into an instance of a logical type.

 * **Description**:
-    Description elements are reserved for comments from schema authors to readers or maintainers of the schema, and are ignored by information modeling applications.
+    Description fields of an information model are reserved for comments from authors to readers or maintainers of the model and are ignored by information modeling applications.

 ### 1.1.2 Acronyms and abbreviations